-Landsat 8 is the most recently launched Landsat satellite (provided by NASA/USGS) and carries the Operational Land Imager (OLI) and the Thermal Infrared Sensor (TIRS) instruments.
-These two sensors provide seasonal coverage of the global landmass.
-Landsat 8 Level-2 (from landsat Collection 2) provides global surface reflectance and surface temperature science products.
-Landsat Level-2 science products are generated from Collection 2 Level-1 inputs that meet the <76 degrees Solar Zenith Angle constraint and include the required auxiliary data inputs to generate a scientifically viable product.
-Learn more about Level-2 here.
+Landsat 8-9 Level 2 collection includes both Landsat 8 and the most recently launched Landsat 9 satellites (provided by NASA/USGS), both carrying the Operational Land Imager (OLI) and the Thermal Infrared Sensor (TIRS), providing seasonal coverage of the global landmass.
+Landsat 8-9 Level 2 provides global surface reflectance and surface temperature science products.
+Level 2 science products are generated from Collection 2 Level-1 inputs that meet the <76 degrees Solar Zenith Angle constraint and include the required auxiliary data inputs to generate a scientifically viable product.
+Learn more about the collection here.

 |Spatial coverage||Whole globe|